I climbed La Tours des Fiefs and am now sitting at Cafe des Arts in the central square in Sancerre, France, drinking Sancerre wine.

 Smoke away, ladies.
 I’m wearing a scarf and may just take it up.
 Just kidding , Mom.

-I’d feel very superior if I were the town of Sancerre.
+I’d feel very superior if I were in the town of Sancerre.
 Whoever controls this high ground has always been very important.
 For a few moments there I think it was me.

 Ladies smoking in the public square; cute, little girls in pink, caring mostly about confiscating maman’s sunglasses, while fathers attempt to teach their young children history; and a me, a woman from beyond where the world was once flat, climbing stairs she finds rickety, but clearly are not really, for the possibility and luxury of a view.

 Pin for Later